Italian Sausage Meatballs Recipe (In Sauce)

 Add crushed tomatoes.
 Stir to combine.

-Gently add the meatballs to the tomato sauce.
+Gently add the meatballs to the tomato sauce (or you can use marinara sauce).
 Cook for a few minutes and turn over to coat the meatballs in the sauce.

 Reduce heat to a gentle simmer.
 Cover with the lid slightly ajar so that excess steam escapes.